 Contemporary design says “stick it” to more traditional decor and lightens the load.
 Minimal, statement-making furniture, clean lines and surfaces, open air spaces and abstract art with very little accessories define this aesthetic.
 If you’d rather be doing something else with your time than decorating your home but still appreciate a great space, if you’re a little abstract but still want polish, you’re Contemporary.

 The Bohemian design is for those who follow no design rules and think minimalism is boring.
 It’s a look that is influenced by global styles and incorporates rich textiles and colors.
-If you love a room that’s very much more is more, if prefer to buy your pieces from flea markets, and if are planning a trip to Morocco anytime soon, you’re a bonafide bohemian.
+Combining vintage furniture with some modern accents is all fair game.
+If you love a room that’s very much “more is more,” if prefer to buy your pieces from flea markets, and if are planning a trip to Morocco anytime soon, you’re a bonafide bohemian.

 Image via Home Stories A to Z